 It’s also chipped and flaking all over.
 We decided to strip back everything and start from scratch.

-Here are the step by step pictures of our test area.
+Here are the step by step pictures of our paint stripping test area

 1. We covered the area with the Peel Away stripping paste.
 The more layers that need to be stripped, the thicker the paste needs to be applied.